-I have a few of these pie recipes up my sleeve – they are absolutely fantastic for cramming huge quantities of lovely, fresh vegetables into a very moreish pie format.
+I have a few of these vegetable pie recipes up my sleeve – they are absolutely fantastic for cramming huge quantities of lovely, fresh vegetables into a very moreish pie format.
 It is very hard to stop eating these pies and absolutely no reason whatsoever that you should – there are two standard portions of vegetables in every slice!

 Today’s recipe uses fairly similar seasonings to the one I posted to fill börek, though that one was much more cheese-heavy and had a spinach and mushroom base – you can certainly use that to fill a pie if you fancy.
 This filling crams even more vegetables in and stars both spinach and courgette.